-We’re hopeful that this diligent tax favored savings plan of ours will pay dividends (literally and figuratively).
-Our overall balances have been growing steadily in this bull market and we’re in it for the long run.
+We’re hopeful that this diligent tax-favored savings plan of ours will pay dividends (literally and figuratively).
+Our overall balances have been growing steadily and we’re in it for the long run.

 But … Now what?

-In true “seek and ye shall find” fashion, I stumbled upon another tax favored option I hadn’t been taking advantage of … The HSA.
+In true “seek and ye shall find” fashion, I stumbled upon another tax-favored option I hadn’t been taking advantage of … The Health Savings Account (HSA).

-Before I made the plunge in signing up, I had some questions to make sure this option was right for me.
+Before I made the plunge in signing up, I had to ask “What is an HSA?”
+After some investigating, I realized an HSA was right for me.
+Here's why!